 PROJECT NAME An ASCII character string containing the project name.
-Unused character positions are filled with spaces (ASCII 408) and there is no apostrophe at the end of the name.
+Unused character positions are filled with spaces (ASCII 40 Octal) ant there is no apotrophe at the end of the name.

 USER NAME An ASCII character string containing the user name.
-Unused character positions are filled with spaces and there is no apostrophe at the end of the name.
+Unused character positions are filled with spaces and there is no apostrophe after the name.

-3.5.2 SINTRAN III Accounting Commands
+3.5.1 SINTRAN III Accounting Commands

-The following are the commands; they are restricted to user SYSTEM:
+The following are the accounting commands and are restricted to user system: